Analysts Mean recommendation for Allergan plc (AGN) was 2.80: Is this the key time?

 Technical rundown of Allergan plc (AGN)

-Raw Stochastic average of Allergan plc in the period of last 50 days is set at 75.21%.
-The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 73.18%.
-In the last 20 days, the company’s Stochastic %K was 74.54% and its Stochastic %D was recorded 78.99%.
+Raw Stochastic average of Allergan plc in the period of last 50 days is set at 46.01%.
+The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 46.01%.
+In the last 20 days, the company’s Stochastic %K was 69.04% and its Stochastic %D was recorded 76.58%.